jalduaatwit/comp3480-labs/README.md

 # COMP3480 Labs

-This repository contains programming lab assignments for COMP3480, focusing on building web services with increasing complexity and features, progressing from FastAPI (Python) to Express.js (Node.js) and containerization with Docker.
+This repository contains programming lab assignments for COMP3480, focusing on building web services with increasing complexity and features, progressing from FastAPI (Python) to Express.js (Node.js), containerization with Docker, and SQL database operations.

 ## Labs